numfocus/DISCOVER-Cookbook/minimal_measures.md

 	-   Select a pin/button/ribbon for your lanyard to communicate your pronouns.
 Using a pin even if you don't feel like you need one helps create a welcoming space for attendees who do.

 	-   Color-coordinate the pins by pronoun for quicker recognition and processing by those who see the pins.
 This lowers the barrier to checking (look at the color).

-		-   Be sure to choose colors that works for folks with color-blindness.
-With color-coded pins, needing to actually read them is a stress case rather than the norm.
-Because people are used to the ease of the normal case, they're more willing to take a little extra effort to read for the stress cases. (purple: he, yellow: she, green: they, blue: ask)

-		-   To be aware of: Make pins large enough to be easily seen.
-Made the pronoun itself the largest text, rather than the word "Pronouns".

-	-   Another option for pronoun indication is ribbons.

-		-   Have custom ones printed for Zi/Zir and a "Fill in your own" ribbon.
-For fill in your own, make sure you provide fabric markers. (h/t @oxinabox)

 ## [Grants/Scholarships](grants_scholarships.md)